Five-a-side football: Blind football

+Key differences

+Five-a-side football is a fast-paced and less formal version of the game played on a smaller pitch with fewer players, emphasizing quick reactions, solo ball control and agility.
+In contrast, 11-a-side football is more structured, requiring more teamwork, long passes and strategic formations across a larger field.
+While five-a-side offers a more relaxed and social environment, 11-a-side provides a competitive setting for those who seek tactical depth and professional growth.
+Both formats offer various instances for skill-building opportunities and many players benefit from training exercises in both realms to enhance their overall performance.

 Different organisations

 There are many operators of five-a-side football in Europe (Powerleague, Goals Soccer Center, UrbanSoccer), and most of all in the UK.

 World Minifootball Federation (WMF) unites 71 national associations, grouped into federations by continent.
 European Minifootball Federation consists of 32 member associations.
 EMF organizes EMF miniEURO and EMF Champions League competitions.

 International Socca Federation (ISF) is a six-a-side football organization, running yearly Socca World Cup events since 2018.
 44 national teams participated in the 2023 Socca World Cup.

 The F5WC is the world's largest amateur five-a-side football tournament in the world with over 48 participating nations.
+With notable tournaments happening during and after the following years of its establishment in 2014.
+In the 2014 games, Denmark were the winners, then in 2015, Morocco, and then Colombia in 2016, then the United States, and finally Argentina in 2018.
+No information exists beyond the group stage and qualified teams for the 2019 F5WC.
+It's unclear if the tournament was completed and if a winner was crowned.
+It seems that this last official tournament was held in 2019 in Cape Town, South Africa.
+There have been no confirmed tournaments under this organization following this event, and it appears there aren't any plans to re-instate it.

 IFA7 is the international association that promotes seven-a-side football.
 IFA7 held the first known Seven-a-side Football World Cup in 2017 in Guatemala, with Russia winning the title.

 Small-side football facilities are increasingly popular as a way for clubs to generate revenue through rentals, birthday parties and corporate events and to allow early scouting of young players.

 Youth organisations

 The popularity of five-a-side youth football has grown tremendously within the US.
-Many organisations have chosen this format and modified it slightly to promote an environment where children can excel early in youth sports.
-The American Youth Soccer Organization and the United States Youth Soccer Association are among the largest organisations bringing this format to the regional US-based youth soccer arena.
+The sport is used in educational environments to promote health and practice without needing full length fields.
+The American Youth Soccer Organization and the United States Youth Soccer Association are among the largest organisations bringing this format.

-Sponsorships

-In recent years a few five-a-side teams have found themselves sponsorship deals with thousand-pound contracts.
-Sponsors feel with the vast numbers of participation in five-a-side football rising in the UK that it is a good place to advertise and tend to sponsor competition winners or league winners at local facilities so that they know that their deals are with the best five-a-side teams around the area.